Francisco Rodríguez (Mexican pitcher)

-Francisco Rodríguez Murillo (born February 26, 1983) is a Mexican professional baseball pitcher for the Tecolotes de los Dos Laredos of the Mexican League.
-He previously played in Major League Baseball (MLB) for the Los Angeles Angels of Anaheim.
+Francisco Rodríguez Murillo (born February 26, 1983) is a Mexican former professional baseball pitcher.
+He played in Major League Baseball (MLB) for the Los Angeles Angels of Anaheim from 2010 to 2011.

 Career

 Pericos de Puebla

 Rodríguez began his career in the Mexican League in 2005 with the Pericos de Puebla.
 In 33 appearances for Puebla, Rodríguez logged a 4-4 record and 5.61 ERA with 36 strikeouts in 85.0 innings of work.